 In February 2021, the Fortum-RDIF joint venture made the investment decision to build a 116 MW solar plant in Kalmykia.
-The first stage of the SPP with a capacity of 78 MW is to be commissioned in 4Q 2021 and the remaining 38 MW in the second half of 2022.
+In December 2021, the first stage of the SPP with a capacity of 78 MW has been commissioned, with the remaining 38 MW to be completed in the second half of 2022.
 When commissioned, it will become the largest solar power plant in Russia.

-The solar power plant in Kalmykia will be constructed in accordance with the results of the Russian Capacity Supply Agreement (CSA) auctions held in 2018 and 2019.
+The solar power plant in Kalmykia is being constructed in accordance with the results of the Russian Capacity Supply Agreement (CSA) auctions held in 2018 and 2019.

 CO2-free power supply

 Fortum is also pioneering the carbon-free energy market in Russia.
 The agreements signed by Fortum, AB InBev and Unilever in 2018 and 2019 became the first practical steps to meet a demand for green electricity from manufacturers and end consumers in Russia.
 Under those agreements, Fortum supplies the AB InBev and Unilever production facilities located in Russia with electricity generated by its wind and solar farms.
 Similar green energy supply agreements have been signed with Sberbank, Air Liquide, Shchekinoazot Chemical Company, P&G, Leroy Merlin and Mosenergosbyt.

 We see that mitigation of environmental impact is becoming a part of the business practices of many large companies in Russia, and we are happy to offer our customers a tool that enables them to reduce their carbon footprint.